About Us

 Charlotte

-Charlotte is an allied health assistant and administrator who is currently in her second year of studying Occupational Therapy at the University of the Sunshine Coast.
+Charlotte is an Allied Health Assistant and Administrator who is currently in her fourth year of studying Occupational Therapy at the University of the Sunshine Coast.
 Charlotte is passionate about working with children and supporting them in their development.
 When Charlotte is not studying, she enjoys playing netball, going to the gym, walks along the beach and trying new healthy recipes.

 Peaches